Competent Representation for Rhode Island Same-Sex Divorce

 CAN RHODE ISLAND MARRIED SAME-SEX COUPLES DIVORCE IN OTHER STATES?

 A same-sex couple married in Rhode Island who moves to another state that does not recognize same-sex marriages typically cannot obtain a divorce in that state, despite the fact that Rhode Island performed and recognized their marriage as legal.
 For example, according to the Attorney General of Texas, Texas does not recognize same-sex marriages and therefore couples do not qualify for divorce because Texas does not consider them married.
 However, the Texas Supreme Court recently announced that it is deliberating whether Texas can grant divorces to same-sex couples married in other states.
 Current case law is obviously in flux and time will tell whether it changes and your ability to divorce depends on the state.

 As of September, 2013, thirteen states recognize and/or perform same-sex marriages and they include: California, Connecticut, Delaware, Iowa, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, New York, Rhode Island, Vermont, Washington and the District of Columbia.
 You can generally obtain a divorce in any state that recognizes same-sex marriages after you meet the residency requirements.

 Contact our divorce lawyers about dissolving your same-sex marriage

-At Kirshenbaum Law Associates, our attorneys are sensitive to our clients’ needs and provide strong advocacy along with compassionate legal guidance.
+At Kirshenbaum Law Associates, Inc., our attorneys are sensitive to our clients’ needs and provide strong advocacy along with compassionate legal guidance.
 Clients benefit from our extensive legal experience and appreciate our service oriented approach.
-To discuss your legal concerns with a lawyer at Kirshenbaum Law Associates, Inc. today, contact us online or call 401-437-5169.
+To discuss your legal concerns with a lawyer at Kirshenbaum Law Associates, Inc. today, contact us online or call 401-467-5300.